aws-samples/shopfloor-connectivity/docs/core/channel-configuration.md

 **Type**: String

 ---

+### Metadata

+The optional [Metadata](../README.md#Metadata) element can be used to add additional data to the output at the channel level.
+If metadata is specified, which is a map of string indexed values, it will be added to the output at the channel level as an element that can be configured through the "Metadata" entry of the ElementNames configuration element.

+**Type**: Map[String, String]

+---
 ### Name
  Name of the channel.
 If this element is specified, it is used as the channel key in the map of output values for its source.
 If no value is specified then the channel identifier is used.
 This name can be used to give a descriptive name in the output the data read from the channel (e.g., "InputTemperature", "RotationSpeed/RPM"